-By combining nonlinear optimisation with manual parameter adjustment to physiologically plausible values (Methods), very tight fits to the experimental data were obtained (Fig. 2C,D, plots on left).
+By combining non-linear optimization with manual parameter adjustment to physiologically plausible values (Methods), very tight fits to the experimental data were obtained (Fig. 2C and D, plots on left).
 Both the rapid entry into depression and the slow decay at high frequencies could be reproduced by a single set of parameters for all four stimulus frequencies.
-In comparison, the depletion model could reproduce the initial phase of depression, but could not account for the late slow decay (Fig. 2C,D; compare plots on left and right).
+In comparison, the depletion model could reproduce the initial phase of depression, but could not account for the late slow decay (Fig. 2C and D; compare plots on left and right).

 In total, for 12 of the 14 cells used here, good fits were obtained.
-Where the fitting procedure failed, the data was noisy, which prevented the fitting algorithm finding appropriate minima.
-For seven additional cells, the fit of the EPSCs at 10Hz was unsatisfactory for the same reason, but fits at higher frequencies were still accurate.
-The parameters ranges encountered were (mean $\pm$ SD): $C_0 = 0.324 \pm 0.165$ (release probabilities: $p_r(t=0) = 0.268 \pm 0.118$ ); $k_e^+ = 0.31 \pm 0.20/s$ ; $k_d = 2.18 \pm 0.78/s$ ; $\tau_d = 0.026 \pm 0.016s$ .
+Where the fitting procedure failed, the data were noisy, which prevented the fitting algorithm finding appropriate minima.
+For seven additional cells, the fit of the EPSCs at 10 Hz was unsatisfactory for the same reason, but fits at higher frequencies were still accurate.
+The parameter ranges encountered were (mean \pm s.p.): $C_0 = 0.324 \pm 0.165$ (release probabilities: $p_r(t=0) = 0.268 \pm 0.118$); $k_e^+ = 0.31 \pm 0.20 \text{ s}^{-1}$; $k_d = 2.18 \pm 0.78 \text{ s}^{-1}$; $\tau_d = 0.026 \pm 0.016 \text{ s}$.

-The robustness of the optimisation procedure can be investigated by considering solutions of Equation 3 at times when the fast varying quantities have settled to their steady state values, and solve for $\dot{n}(t) = 0$ .
-Then we obtain $\langle n \rangle \cdot \langle p \rangle = (k_r + k_e^m \langle k_e \rangle)(1 - \langle n \rangle)$ , where $\langle \cdot \rangle$ denote average quantities at steady state.
-At low frequencies around 10Hz, we can assume a constant release probability $\langle p \rangle = p_r(t=0)$ , as facilitation has no effect (Wong et al., 2003), and calcium channel inhibition develops very slowly (see below).
-Then, the steady state EPSC amplitude is primarily a function of $\langle p \rangle$ , $k_r$ and $\langle k_e \rangle$ .
-Passive vesicle retrieval $k_r$ is very slow, hence has only little impact on the EPSC amplitude.
-This leaves the release probability and the rate of activity-dependent vesicle retrieval as the relevant parameters, which could be reliably optimised against the experimental data.
-In the fits to data from individual cells, we found that the estimated release probability was positively correlated with the first EPSC amplitude, indicating a heterogeneity in release probability between cells (Schneggenburger et al., 1999).
-There was however no systematic variation of the rate of activity-dependent vesicle retrieval with initial EPSC amplitude, which determines the steady-state EPSC amplitude.
+The robustness of the optimization procedure can be investigated by considering solutions of eqn (3) at times when the fast varying quantities have settled to their steady-state values, and solve for dn(t)/dt = 0.
+Then we obtain $< n > \times = (k_r + k_e^m < k_e >)(1 - < n >),$ where $\langle \rangle$ denotes average quantities at steady state.
+At low frequencies around 10 Hz, we can assume a constant release probability $\langle p \rangle = p_r(t=0)$, as facilitation has no effect (Wong et al. 2003), and calcium channel inhibition develops very slowly (see below).
+Then, the steady-state EPSC amplitude is primarily a function of $\langle p \rangle$, k_r and $\langle k_e \rangle$.
+Passive vesicle retrieval k_r is very slow, hence has little impact on the EPSC amplitude.
+This leaves the release probability and the rate of activity-dependent vesicle retrieval as the relevant parameters, which could be reliably optimized against the experimental data.
+In the fits to data from individual cells, we found that the estimated release probability was positively correlated with the first EPSC amplitude, indicating a heterogeneity in release probability between cells (Schneggenburger et al. 1999).
+There was, however, no systematic variation of the rate of activity-dependent vesicle retrieval with initial EPSC amplitude, which determines the steady-state EPSC amplitude.

-At higher stimulus frequencies, facilitation and AMPAR desensitisation contribute to STP (Wong et al., 2003), as well as the different mechanisms of calcium channel inhibition.
-The latter primarily determine the slope of the late, slow EPSC amplitude decay, and were kept fixed as they had a negligible effect on the optimisation of other parameters.
+At higher stimulus frequencies, facilitation and AMPAR desensitization contribute to STP (Wong et al. 2003), as well as the different mechanisms of calcium channel inhibition.
+The latter primarily determine the slope of the late, slow EPSC amplitude decay, and were kept fixed as they had a negligible effect on the optimization of other parameters.
 For a more accurate estimation of these parameters, we also used longer recordings (see below).
-The remaining parameters for facilitation and desensitisation affect both the time course of the early entry into depression and the steady state response, and different parameter combinations could yield fits of similar quality.
-Therefore, the parameters for facilitation were fixed at values that reproduced the time course of presynaptic calcium current recordings (Forsythe et al., 1998; Xu and Wu, 2005), and the optimisation was restricted to parameters for desensitisation.
+The remaining parameters for facilitation and desensitization affect both the time course of the early entry into depression and the steady-state response, and different parameter combinations could yield fits of similar quality.
+Therefore, the parameters for facilitation were fixed at values that reproduced the time course of presynaptic calcium current recordings (Forsythe et al. 1998; Xu & Wu, 2005), and the optimization was restricted to parameters for desensitization.
 These parameters also showed a considerable variability, but no correlation with other parameters was evident.
 It is therefore not clear at this stage whether this heterogeneity is an artifact of the fitting procedure, or reflects true differences in the physiology.